The Most Exciting Book-to-Screen Adaptations of 2026

 Pride & Prejudice

-On the way to disrupt our regular viewing of Keira Knighltey’s iconic performance in the 2005 Pride & Prejudice, Netflix is bringing this enduring Jane Austen phenomenon back to our screens.
+On the way to disrupt our regular viewing of Keira Knightley’s iconic performance in the 2005 Pride & Prejudice, Netflix is bringing this enduring Jane Austen phenomenon back to our screens.
 Dolly Alderton, of Everything I Know About Love fame, has sorted the screenplay, whilst Emma Corrin (The Crown, Nosferatu) and Jack Lowden (Dunkirk, Mary Queen of Scots) take the leads as Elizabeth Bennet and Mr Darcy.
 The six-part mini series is slated to be a faithful adaptation, so there’s no need to fret if you’re an Austen fan.

 Coming to Netflix summer 2026